 The length of the setting up phase may vary and can be particularly long where complex modern technology is involved.
 As a general rule a trade cannot commence until the trader:

 - is in a position to provide those goods or services which it is, or will be, his or her trade to provide, and

 - does so, or offers to do so, by way of trade.

-The case of Napier v Griffiths 63TC745 underlines that whether a trade has commenced or not is a matter of fact.
+The case of Napier v Griffiths 63TC745 underlines that whether or not a trade has commenced is a matter of fact in each case.
 In the absence of any evidence to the contrary, the taxpayer was held to have commenced trading when he entered into his first contract of engagement as an electronic designer.

 Trading activity need not be on a large scale.
 But the production and sale of a small amount of stock-in-trade resulting from, for example, the trial run of a process would not necessarily mean that a trade had started (the nature of the activity may be characteristic of testing rather than of the trade to be carried on).